wilsont-2048/googlesheets-api/README.md

 # googlesheets-api
-Python application making test of Google Sheets API.
+Python application for making tests of Google Sheets API.

+## Description

+Personal small project that was built to use the Google Sheets API with Python to automate creating HTML code from data found in external Google Sheets spreadsheet.